Summary of Freestyle Scoring Criteria

 Judges (Group B) evaluate eight categories from 0 to 10 points, total 80 points, then they will be halved to make the 40% of the final score.
 They will not be normalized between judges.
 Entire three minute performing time is subject to evaluation.

-1. Execution (EXE) – Success Rate of Tricks, Succession, Less mistakes, Completion
+1. Execution (EXE) – Success Rate of Tricks, Success, Less mistakes, Completion

 2. Control (CTL) – Control of Yo-Yo/String, Line of String, Trajectory of Yo-Yo, Smooth landings and flowing transitions